karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 ~~~~
 ns.boot.$CATZ 0 IN TXT ( "ns=some.name.server.; "
-      "a=192.0.2.1; aaaa=2001:db8::1" )
+      "ipv4=192.0.2.1; ipv6=2001:db8::1" )
 ~~~~

 # Member Zone Properties {#memberZoneSection}

-The default properties outlined above can be overridden on a per zone basis as follows.
-Where per zone entries are specified in the catalog, they MUST be used in preference to the default properties.
+The default properties outlined above can be overridden on a per member zone basis.
+Where per member zone entries are specified in the catalog, they MUST be used in preference to the default properties specified at the catalog level.

-A subset MAY be specified here; for example, the SOA could be omitted here and just the NS records or DNSSEC parameters specified, with the defaults picked up for the other parameters.
+A subset MAY be specified here; for example, the SOA could be omitted here and just the NS records or DNSSEC parameters specified, with the omitted properties taken from the catalog level values.

 ~~~~
 <unique-N>.zones.$CATZ 0 IN PTR example.com.